ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/azure-cobalt-cicd-aks/azure-cobalt.md

 ENTRYPOINT ["dotnet", "aks-ga-demo.dll"]
 ```

-Now, navigate to the `k8s` folder and check the Kubernetes yaml files.
+Next, navigate to the `k8s` folder and check the Kubernetes yaml files.
 The `deployment.yml` file defines a deployment for the application.
 It specifies the container image to use from ACR and exposes port 80 for the application.
 The deployment ensures that the application runs with the defined resource constraints and is accessible on the specified port.

 ```yaml
 apiVersion: apps/v1